 After Sabrina, came “Psycho” Suzi.
 Crazy second sister Suzi is still somewhat of a mystery.
 Why she went nuts, is anyone’s guess, but after years away on some distant tropical island with some questionable natives, she returned to open the obvious… a poor man’s paradise where tiki drinks and pizza are plentiful and can be enjoyed on the river in Northeast Minneapolis.
 She named this escape after herself.
 Suzi understood the plight of her big sister and honors her creative endeavors by employing a lot of nutty creatives.

 Donny and Frank were born next, as twins.
 They spent their entire childhood together perfecting pepperoni pizza rolls and building monster tricycles.
 One day, while test driving their new tricycle, Frank returned home acting strange and Donny had to lock him in the garage.
 Yes, Frank had turned into a zombie.
-Today, Donny runs Donny Dirk’s Zombie Den where he protects humans from the Zombie Apocalypse (including Frank) at his cocktail lounge.
-His undead zombie brother Frank runs the food truck, as that is all Donny allows him to do, since only live humans should be allowed on the streets.
-Donny, who is partly responsible for Frank’s mishap, keeps Frank locked inside the truck for everyone’s safety, as well as, to continue the tradition of making pepperoni pizza rolls (zombie bites).
-Frank’s zombie bites are delicious.
-Try them today!
+Donny went on to run Donny Dirk’s Zombie Den where he protected humans from the Zombie Apocalypse (including Frank) at his cocktail lounge.
+His undead zombie brother Frank ran the food truck, as that is all Donny allowed him to do, since only live humans should be allowed on the streets.
+Donny, who is partly responsible for Frank’s mishap, kept Frank locked inside the truck for everyone’s safety, as well as to continue the tradition of making pepperoni pizza rolls (zombie bites).
+Frank and Donny are now dead.
+RIP Frank and Donny.